Annual General Meeting (AGM)

 THE R&A AND USGA ANNOUNCE PROPOSED RULES CHANGE TO PROHIBIT USE OF ANCHORED STROKES

-Rule Would Take Effect on January 1, 2016, Allowing for Transitional Period
+Rule to Take Effect on January 1, 2016, Allowing for Transitional Period

 Belly-Length and Long Putters Would Remain as Conforming Clubs